gitkraken/gitkraken-client-docs/gitkraken-client/experimental-features.md

 #### How to setup Cloud Patches

-To enable Cloud Patches in GitKraken Client, check `Use Cloud Patches` under `Preferences > Experimental`.
-To disable Cloud Patches per client, simply uncheck this option.
+To enable Cloud Patches in GitKraken Client, navigate to `Preferences > Experimental` and check the following options:

+- `Use Cloud Patches`
+- `Use Git Executable`

+To disable Cloud Patches per client, simply uncheck `Use Cloud Patches`.

 #### How to work with Cloud Patches